dqpb/gmetronome/README.md

 $ git clone https://gitlab.gnome.org/dqpb/gmetronome.git
 ```

-Now change to the gmetronome directory and generate the makefiles.
+Change to the gmetronome directory and generate the makefiles.
 The autogen.sh script requires a working autotools (autoconf, automake)
 installation to succeed.